Side-by-side comparison of Viking Ocean Cruises and Oceania Cruises cruise lines

 PremiumOceania

-Viking Ocean Cruises's largest ship is Viking Jupiter at 47,800 GT, while Oceania Cruises's largest is Allura at 67,000 GT.
+Viking Ocean Cruises's largest ship is Viking Astrea at 54,300 GT, while Oceania Cruises's largest is Allura at 67,000 GT.
 Oceania Cruises has the bigger flagship.

 Both Viking Ocean Cruises and Oceania Cruises are premium cruise lines, so pricing is generally similar.
 Actual fares vary by ship, itinerary, cabin type, and season.